A world of solidarity is possible

 Google+

-The Paul K. Feyerabend Foundation promotes the empowerment and wellbeing of disadvantaged human communities.
-By strengthening intra and inter-community solidarity the Foundation strives to improve local capacities, promote the respect of human rights, and sustain cultural and biological diversity.
+The Association Paul K. Feyerabend (APKF) promotes the empowerment and wellbeing of disadvantaged human communities.
+By strengthening intra and inter-community solidarity, the Association strives to improve local capacities, promote the respect of human rights, and sustain cultural and biological diversity.

 Recent articles :